karledenstal/sinkofscrubbing/README.md

 Provides small buffs when cleaning to give a small incentive to doing so.
 Mostly made for immersion/roleplay purposes.
 Also provides a nice little message after refreshing/grooming.

+Does not come with any animations or anything like that to avoid placing markers, as well as to keep it simple and straight-forward.
+Mod is open source so feel free to expand upon it if you wish, permissions are all open.

 ## Features

 - Makes Wash Basins useable